 The Public Safety Department assists with:

-Early-warning text & email alerts about local crime and security threats
+- Early-warning text and email alerts about local crime and security threats

 Safety and Security Systems